PingOne Advanced Identity Cloud

 • script to call some other scheduled operation defined in a script.

 • taskScanner to define a scheduled task that queries a set of objects.
-For more information, refer to Scan data to trigger tasks.
+Learn more in Scan data to trigger tasks.

 invokeContext